AguaClara/HRS-Bot-Geo/2019 Spring/Reports/HRSBotGeo2Report3Draft.md

 #### Flow Rate
 The flow rate through the system was calculated in accordance with the desired upflow velocity of 2 mm/s and 3 mm/s, as determined by the Summer 2018 High Rate Sedimentation team.
 The tube settler has an inner diameter of 1 inch, so the following formula

+asdfghj

 <div style="text-align:center"><img src ="https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/dvdt.svg?sanitize=true" /></div>

 was used to determine the flow rates.
 A 2 mm/s upflow velocity corresponds to a flow rate of 60 mL/min, and a 3 mm/s upflow velocity corresponds to a flow rate of 90 mL/min.

 ### ProCoDA Methods
 PID Control is the state that is used to run experiments.
 PID Control controls the clay pump speed to keep the influent turbidity stable at 100 NTU, which is the standardized influent turbidity for the AguaClara High Rate Sedimentation teams.
 The values of P, i, and D were calibrated using [this guide](https://confluence.cornell.edu/display/AGUACLARA/Calibrating+PID+Control).